…in which the sun shines, we lunch among bikes and find nothing not to like.

 The Sunday lunch was excellent, the beer was fabulous, everyone was happy.
 Well, apart from anyone who’d been led to expect peace, quiet and philosophy.
 Hurriedly I located a tucked-away camping spot far behind the pub, with endearing views of families of baby grouse and crocodiles of Chinese teenagers.
 We settled in for our afternoon off.
 The sun shone warmly and together with the beer worked a certain magic, the evening meal was delicious and afterwards there was yet more folk music in the barn, how wonderful.

 The last time I’d camped at Tan Hill I’d just got my tent up and was laying out my bedding when I noticed the frisky and rather nippy wind was carrying a fine, grey ash into and onto all my departments.
 A few larger, crunchier flakes drifted through the door flap and settled in my sleeping bag.
 ‘That’s odd’, I thought, zipping up and preparing to retreat to the bar.
 Just then a vivacious young woman popped her not unattractive head around a large adjacent rock and cried ‘oh no, oh dear!
 I’m really sorry, we were just scattering Grandad!
 This was his favourite place’, she added, which obviously made everything totally OK.
-Ha ha, it may well be mine too.
+Ha ha, it may well be one of mine too.